dwildcash/rise-dashboard/rise-dashboard/Readme.md

 A working exemple is available here
 - https://rise.coinquote.io

-# This command will build the dashboard
-cd  ./rise-dashboard/rise-dashboard/
-dotnet build

 When running on Linux you will need to configure Nginx/Kestrel the following URL contain a lot of information on how to setup